CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/12_Planning-Interval.md

-# Definition of Planning Interval (PI) in SAFe
+# Definition of Planning Interval  in SAFe

 ## Overview

-The Planning Interval (PI) is a critical concept within the Scaled Agile Framework (SAFe).
+The Planning Interval  is a critical concept within the Scaled Agile Framework .
 It represents a time-boxed period during which an Agile Release Train (ART) delivers incremental value in the form of working and tested software and systems.
 This tutorial aims to provide a comprehensive understanding of PI, its structure, purpose, and execution within SAFe.

 ## Duration and Structure